-YANG [RFC6020] is a data modeling language used to model configuration and state data manipulated by the Network Configuration Protocol (NETCONF) [RFC4741].
+YANG [RFC6020] is a data modeling language used to model configuration and state data manipulated by the Network Configuration Protocol (NETCONF) [RFC6241].
 The YANG language supports a small set of built-in data types and provides mechanisms to derive other types from the built-in types.

 This document introduces a collection of common data types derived from the built-in YANG data types.
+The derived types are designed to be applicable for modeling all areas of management information.
 The definitions are organized in several YANG modules.
 The "ietf-yang-types" module contains generally useful data types.
 The "ietf-inet-types" module contains definitions that are relevant for the Internet protocol suite.